Maintenance & Operations Building Project

 What are the days/hours of construction?

 Construction is anticipated to start in August 2024 and run through February 2025.
-It will comply with the City's requirements for hours of construction.
+It will comply with the City's requirements regarding construction hours.

 What are the M&O Building hours of operation?